Down Mexico Way

 “Only if you intend to sell, Miss Meadows.
 And again, it may be too late if my client follows through with what he has said.”
 He slammed the door to his Mercedes, the engine purred and the gravel spewed as he turned the car around and sped down the pasture road.”

-The low flying helicopter reappeared overhead and Ava gasped as Joseph clasped her hand again and jerked her toward the house.
+The low flying helicopter reappeared overhead and Isabella gasped as Joseph clasped her hand again and jerked her toward the house.

 “Joe, what are you doing!”

 A bullet hit the dirt where Joseph had stood.
-Ava understood.
+Isabella understood.
 She started running with him as she turned her head to see the chopper’s cab opened and a sniper focusing.
 Joseph lifted a plank from the porch floor.
-Ava frowned in confusion as Joseph pulled a large weapon from its hiding place.
+Isabella frowned in confusion as Joseph pulled a large weapon from its hiding place.

 “Get in the house!”